harmanT23/PhotoLair/README.md

 # PhotoLair

-An image marketplace where users can sell their images for credits and spend credits on downloading other user's images.
+An Image marketplace web app where users gain credits by selling images or acquire images by spending credits.

 When selling an image, a user will need to provide a title, price and inventory (i.e. number of allowed downloads) for their image.
 To purchase an image,